MatSim91/Milestone-Project-3-Equations-and-Math/README.md

 # Features

-- **View all scientists added in the database** - Users can view the entire scientists database collection on the scientsts.html page.
+- **View all scientists added to the database** - Users can view the entire scientists database collection on the scientsts.html page.

-- **Adding a new scientist** - Users can add a new scientist by clicking on the "Add" option on the navbar and filling the form information.
+- **Adding a new scientist** - Users can add a new scientist by clicking on the "Add" option on the navbar and filling in the form information.

 - **Editing an already added scientist** - Users can edit each scientist by clicking on the "More Details" option on the scientist card to show the "Edit" button on the detailed page.